MoonLightOri/my-own-modded-DRG-difficulties/Astral/Astral Features.md

 - Some existing enemies have been modified (E.G: Some enemies having lower freezing temperatures like Breeders, Bombers and Patrol Bot.
 Elite enemies have lower burn and freeze temperature,... - Having some favor for Cryo comp.).
 - Custom waves of certain enemies spawn at set intervals or conditions.
 - Difficulty adjusted across mission types (E.G: Escort heartstone phase gets slightly easier).
-- During Defense at 1p, reduce Progress Bar Penalty by 30%, the value is doubled to 60% if the player is Scout.
-Also increase Bubble radius by 35%.
+- During Defense, reduce Progress Bar Penalty by 20%.
+At 1p, also increase Bubble radius by 25%.
 - Rival Turrets spawn count in Encounters sabotage mission type is reduced by 35%.
 - Lower player scaling (Especially Solo) will have signficant change on Enemies, Objectives and Mission types to make playing easier.
 (E.G: Doretta during Refill and Heartstone phase gains slight increased resistance.
-No Bulk spawns during Defense.
-Dangerous run ending at 1p also gets reduced specific values,...)
+No Bulk spawns during Defense...)
 - Disabled player headbounces.
 - Banned Blood Sugar, Low Gravity, Duck and Cover, Ebonite Outbreak and Lithophage Outbreak warnings.